 2. Individual research training: Each semester the student has to complete an individual research project.
 This will guarantee hands-on research training from the very beginning and gives students the opportunity to become acquainted with participating laboratories and researchers.
 In addition to the mandatory general courses, students can choose from a broad spectrum of methods and interdisciplinary courses.
 Students complement their education in neuroscience with a master's thesis.

 3. Complementary skills: Our education concept would not be complete without training of complementary skills, which supplement our core curriculum and help to optimally prepare students for their future career goals.
 In their second year, our students obtain first hand teaching experience (and credits) by tutoring their younger fellows.
-In addition to a scientific education, the master's program includes modular workshops on academic soft skills such as communication training, presentation skills, scientific writing and time management.
+In addition to a scientific education, the master's program includes modular workshops on academic transferable skills such as communication training, presentation skills, scientific writing, and time management.

 For detailed information go to Curriculum.